 Carefully go over the transferred message with black paint and a small paintbrush.

 While your black paint is out, don’t forget to add watermelon seeds around the painted message.

-Step Three: Add pom pom border!
+Step Three: Add a cute pom-pom border!

 Step Five: Add a hanging loop!